How To Sell An Apartment in Seattle, WA

 Bringing your apartment into top shape can cost anywhere from a few hundred to several thousand dollars, depending on the unit’s condition and your goals.
 Minor fixes, such as replacing a broken doorknob or small plumbing issues such as a leaky faucet, may cost roughly $60 to $400.
 Larger updates like repainting the walls can range from $1,000 to $3,000.

-Ultimately, repair costs depend on your budget and how much work you want to do before selling.
-Some sellers focus only on essential repairs, while others choose to invest more to improve overall appeal and command a higher asking price.
+In the end, repair costs depend on your budget and how much work you want to do before selling.
+Some sellers focus only on essential repairs, while others choose to invest more to improve overall appeal and shoot for a higher asking price.

 Professional Cleaning